PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 15:33:27
+Last updated: 2024-04-02 15:35:00
-Random Quote: We must become the change we want to see. - Mahatma Gandhi
+Random Quote: I know that inner wisdom is more precious than wealth.
+The more you spend it, the more you gain. - Oprah Winfrey